Flavours & Additives for Tobacco & Cigarette Recipes

 A woody, smoked, campfire like flavour with subtle hints of caramel.
 No ash or dirt like DNB.
 This is a must try additive, and one of the most commonly used in tobaccos.
 If you only pick one, this is it.

-Not a real bourbon flavour per se.
+Not a straight bourbon flavour per se.
 Primarily a strong, smokey, chard oak flavour with excellent bourbon notes.
-One of my favourite tobacco additives and works well alongside TFA Kentucky Bourbon.
+One of my favourite tobacco additives, and works extremely well alongside TFA Kentucky Bourbon.

 Flavorah Smoked Butterscotch